 An Amendment to the Record of Decision was signed on August 29, 2000.
 The remedy was changed to halt active pumping and treating of the contaminated groundwater, which was no longer effective at reducing the level of DCP in the groundwater.
 A Technical Impracticability Waiver was granted for the site, and monitoring will continue until the level of DCP reaches below the drinking water standard (known as the Maximum Contamination Level or MCL) of 5 ppb.

 The Del Norte Site was deleted from the National Priorities List on September 18, 2002.
 California EPA’s Department of Toxic Substances Control is currently the lead at the site, with the US EPA responsible for a comprehensive review of the cleanup every five years while the cleanup objects are being reached.
-Del Norte County will continue to monitor contaminant levels at the site until we are confident that the groundwater has attained the MCL of 5ppb.
+Del Norte County will continue to monitor water quality at the site on a reduced schedule to confirm that the groundwater has attained the MCL of 5 ppb.
 Sampling conducted at the site through October 2009 indicates that contaminant levels declined naturally in the final two monitoring wells where contamination had been detected.
 Samples of Monitoring Well (MW) 104 and MW 105 had no detectable DCP on May 18, 2015.

-Semi-annual sampling results through 2009 show a general trend of slow decline in the levels of DCP in the shallow groundwater.
-(See Table 3 in 2005 Five Year Review and Table 2 in 2010 Five Year Review.)
+Semi-annual sampling results through 2015 show a general trend of decline in the levels of DCP in the shallow groundwater.
+(See June 2015 Five Year Review.)
 Variation in annual rainfall causes distinct changes in the depth of the water table from year to year, and the contaminant concentrations show some variation as well.
-Monitoring will need to continue for several years to ensure that the cleanup is permanently below the 5 ppb drinking water standard.
+Monitoring will need to continue for several years to confirm statistically that the cleanup is permanently below the 5 ppb drinking water standard.

 Cleanup Results to Date

 The removal of contaminated soils and the installation and operation of the groundwater treatment system at the Del Norte Pesticide Storage site have reduced the potential for exposure to contaminated materials.
 All construction at the site is complete.
 Concentrations of the targeted groundwater contaminant, DCP, have decreased over time.
 Since 2005, all groundwater samples have been at 10 ppb or less.
-The site has been de-listed, and monitoring will continue until levels of DCP are below the drinking water standard of 5 ppb.
-EPA will re-evaluate the progress at the site until it is certain that the protective cleanup object had been permanently achieved.
+The site has been de-listed.
+EPA will re-evaluate the progress at the site until it is certain that the 5 ppb drinking water standard has been permanently achieved.

 Potentially Responsible Parties